This Is What Whales Are Betting On Wynn Resorts

-Whales with a lot of money to spend have taken a noticeably bullish stance on Wynn Resorts.
+Investors with a lot of money to spend have taken a bullish stance on Wynn Resorts (NASDAQ:WYNN).

-Looking at options history for Wynn Resorts (NASDAQ:WYNN) we detected 10 trades.

-If we consider the specifics of each trade, it is accurate to state that 60% of the investors opened trades with bullish expectations and 30% with bearish.

 Largest Options Trades Observed: